 Skip to content

-Red dust healing is a cultural healing program that was developed for Indigenous men and their families.
-Originally designed by Tom Powell, and further developed in partnership with Randal Ross, the goal of the program is to heal and rehabilitate Indigenous offenders and those at risk of offending.
-The program is designed to examine the intergenerational effects of colonisation on the mental, physical, and spiritual wellbeing of Indigenous families.
+Red Dust Healing is a cultural healing program that was developed for Aboriginal and Torres Strait Islander men and their families.
+Originally designed by Tom Powell, and further developed in partnership with Randal Ross, the goal of the program is to heal and rehabilitate Aboriginal and Torres Strait Islander offenders and those at risk of offending.
+The program is designed to examine the intergenerational effects of colonisation on the mental, physical, and spiritual wellbeing of Aboriginal and Torres Strait Islander families.
 It also encourages individuals to confront and deal with the problems, hurt, and anger in their lives.
-Though written from Indigenous perspectives, Red dust healing also accommodates non-Indigenous people.
+Though written from an Aboriginal and/or Torres Strait Islander perspectives, Red Dust Healing also accommodates non-Indigenous people.

 Red Dust Healing uses a multifaceted approach covering four main areas: